-If and are absolutely continuous and have probability density functions and , the convolution formulae become:
+If and are continuous, independent, and have probability density functions and respectively, the convolution formulae become

-A more detailed explanation of the concept of convolution - as well as some examples - can be found in the lecture entitled Sums of independent random variables.
+A more detailed explanation of the concept of convolution and the proofs of the two convolution formulae can be found in the lecture entitled Sums of independent random variables.